AtaGenix Laboratories

 Research Background

-Bombyx mori nucleopolyhedrovirus (BmNPV) is a significant pathogen in sericulture, causing substantial economic losses due to its severe impact on silkworm health.
-Studies indicate that the virus supports its replication by regulating host amino acid metabolism, with arginine being a critical amino acid for viral proliferation.
-BmNPV enhances arginine uptake by upregulating the amino acid transporter Slc7a6 and induces mitochondrial autophagy to maintain intracellular amino acid levels, thereby promoting viral replication.
+Bombyx mori nucleopolyhedrovirus (BmNPV) is a major pathogen in sericulture, causing substantial economic losses.
+The virus supports its replication by reprogramming host amino acid metabolism — specifically, BmNPV upregulates the amino acid transporter Slc7a6 to enhance arginine uptake and induces mitochondrial autophagy (mitophagy) to maintain intracellular amino acid levels, thereby fueling viral proliferation through an “exogenous uptake–endogenous supply” dual mechanism.
+The research was published in PLOS Pathogens (2025, DOI: 10.1371/journal.ppat.1013331).

 Technical Challenges